 Let the children explore the slime by touching it, stretching it, and observing it.
 They will have a blast with just the slime, let me tell you!

-If you’d like to add some additional materials, I have a few suggestions:
+If you’d like to add some additional materials, I have a few ideas.
+I may get commissions for purchases made through links in this post.
+Here are my suggestions:

 - Pumpkin cookie cutters